protecode-sc/helm-chart/README.md

 ### 2024.12.0
 * Bump container to new 2024.12.0 versions.
-* Switches postgresql container from bitnami/postgresql to docker.io/library/postgres image for long-term support.
+* Switches postgresql container from bitnami/postgresql to docker.io/library/postgres image.

 ### 2024.9.2
 * Bump worker container to 2024.9.2